kaykusi/simple_shell/README.md

-# **THE SHELL - MANDO The Simple Shell**
+# **THE SHELL :shell:**
+MANDO - The Simple Shell

-This repository comes out with an implementation of c functions to design a unix like shell.
+# **DESCRIPTION :information_source:**
+MANDO is a simple UNIX command language interpreter that reads commands from either a file or standard input and executes them.